tarantool/doc/doc/reference/reference_rock/vshard/vshard_admin.rst

     Specifying ``cfg.rebalancer_max_sending = N`` probably won't give N times speed up.
 It depends on network, disk, number of other fibers in the system.

-Another important thing: from this moment on, ``rebalancer_max_receiving`` is not useless.
-It can actually limit the workload at one storage.

 **Example #1:**

   You have 10 replica sets and a new one is added.